-Measures are slowly being undertaken by the Company to fully comply with the adopted leading practices on good corporate governance and one of them is attending seminars by our Corporate Directors.
+Measures, such as periodic review and evaluation of internal guidelines and practices, are undertaken by the Company to fully comply with the adopted leading practices on good corporate governance.
+The directors and key officers of the Company also participate in corporate governance seminars.